 Todd Goode from LightYourReptiles.com has made an open offer for anyone to send him a picture of their cage set up and he will give a recommendation of bulbs to be used.
 He has a wide stock of Arcadia lighting products which he can use in different combination to meet your lighting needs.
 You can check out Light Your Reptiles via the link below.
 You can also call him at (207)588-7210

-If you are interested in the Dragon Ledges that allow you to mount horizontal branches and trailing vines on the sides of your cage with no stress to the screen then you can check out the retrofit kits available for Dragon Strand, Reptibreeze, DIY, and LLL Reptile cages.
+If you are interested in the patented Dragon Ledges that allow you to mount horizontal branches and trailing vines on the sides of your cage with no stress to the screen then you can check out the retrofit kits available for Dragon Strand, Reptibreeze, and DIY cages.
 The Dragon Ledges are the horizontal supports that make the cage in this picture possible.

 If you are interested in the cage kit which is a combination of the 48″ tall cage, a set of five Dragon Ledges, and an extra floor panel to help with daily clean-up then just click the picture below.